 Second, change the IP address of your secondary routers.
 For instance, if both routers have IP address 192.168.1.1.
 Then to avoid conflict, we will assign secondary router an IP address of 192.168.1.200

-So overall what we have done here is
+So to summarize, what we have done here is:

 - Copy setting from primary routers like SSID and password